tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 * Make sure that you purchased & downloaded `Agents Navigation <https://assetstore.unity.com/packages/tools/behavior-ai/agents-navigation-239233>`_ plugin.
 * Set the :ref:`Avoidance type <pedestrianObstacleAvoidanceType>` to `Agents Navigation`.
-* Enable the `Auto Add Agent Components` option for quick prototyping, or add agent authoring components to the `PedestrianEntity` prefab from the `Agents Navigation` sample for more flexible settings. (`Agents Navigation doc <https://lukaschod.github.io/agents-navigation-docs/manual/game-objects.html>`_)
+* Enable the `Auto Add Agent Components` option for quick prototyping & customize the settings in the `Agents Navigation Config Authoring` tab, or add agent authoring components to the `PedestrianEntity` prefab from the `Agents Navigation` sample for more flexible settings. (`Agents Navigation doc <https://lukaschod.github.io/agents-navigation-docs/manual/game-objects.html>`_)
+* Ensure that :ref:`NavMeshObstacle <trafficNavMeshObstacle>` is enabled for traffic.

 .. _pedestrianAnimation: